Close Menu

 • Specific qualifications the Research Assistant(s) will need to have in order to complete these tasks.

 • Field Component Description: A description of the field component of the project.
 The description should include a description of accommodation, transportation, safety measures, on-site student contact, as well as an estimated budget associated with the international component (roundtrip airfare, meals and incidentals, accommodation).
-Please utilize the foreign per diem rate for meals and incidentals and accommodation.

 • Learning Goals Statement: An outline of the learning goals faculty anticipate the Student Research Assistant(s) to achieve, or take steps towards achieving, through this experience, and how the faculty will evaluate such goals.
 In outlining these objectives, faculty may be guided by the Association of American Colleges and Universities Global Learning Outcomes: